jliu64/uacs-lynx-compression/reader/HOW-TO-USE.md

 # Using the Trace Reader: A Tutorial

 This document provides a high-level introduction to the trace reader.
-It is not intended to be a detailed and exhaustive exposition of the trace reader API; for this, please see the README file and the source code.
+It is not intended to be a detailed and exhaustive exposition of the trace reader API; for this, please see [API.md](API.md) and the source code.

 ## Accessing the trace reader
 Accessing the trace reader requires the following: